firebase/quickstart-ios/firebaseai/README.md

 ### Firebase App Check

-This sample app has Firebase App Check enabled by default using the `AppCheckDebugProviderFactory` to protect your Vertex AI / Gemini API resources from abuse during local development.
+Firebase App Check protects your Vertex AI / Gemini API resources from abuse.
+To simplify getting started, and to support Simulators, this sample app is configured to use the Firebase App Check debug provider `AppCheckDebugProviderFactory`.
+If you've configured a different provider in the Firebase Console, update `AppCheck.setAppCheckProviderFactory(...)` in the sample code to match your configured App Check provider.

 To make successful API requests when running the app:
 1. Locate the generated local debug token in your Xcode console output (look